darkforest-eth/plugins/README.md

 ## Utilities

+The Dark Forest in game api has two typical interaction points.
+In the Dark Forest client you'll find the documentation for the [df object](https://github.com/darkforest-eth/client/blob/master/docs/classes/backend_gamelogic_gamemanager.default.md) and the [ui object](https://github.com/darkforest-eth/client/blob/master/docs/classes/backend_gamelogic_gameuimanager.default.md).

-We provide a series of utilities that plugin authors can use.
+We also provide a series of utilities that plugin authors can use.
 These are served directly from our website (`https://plugins.zkga.me`) and you can load them in your plugins.
 Check out what is available in the [javascript directory](javascript/)

 If we are missing a utility that would be helpful, feel free to open an issue!